Rahul0070050/HI-Chat/README.md

 # HI

-This is a chat app using react and firebase, It's my side project and also expecting some ideas and your support
+This is a chat app using react and firebase, It's my side project and also expecting some ideas and your support.
+Now it's Not responsive

+### App Features

 - [x] login
 - [x] signUp
 - [x] set profile
+- [ ] edit profile
+- [ ] change password
 - [ ] home
 - [ ] about
 - [ ] users info